turboMaCk/glue/README.md

 **Note:**
 *This Example works as demonstration of such a communication and do not really reflect real world use-case of this practice.
-Clearly if parent component is interested in model of sub component (Even/Odd is really tightly related to child model) it should really be part of its Model and passed to child rather than other way around.*
+Clearly if parent module is interested in whole model of child module (Even/Odd is really tightly related to child's model) it should really be part of its Model and passed to child's view as argument rather than other way around.*

 For this we need to define a helper function in `Counter.elm`: